 Many of my clients started with a dream of providing for their family, of being the best father, mother, partner that they could be.
 For others, it was about making a difference or being successful in a way that nobody had before.
 They had a great idea that no one had ever thought of—one that could change the world—so they started a business to do that.
 For all of these owners, their business became a vehicle for their dreams.

-Not all owners are as connected to their purpose as Allen.
+Owners who never take the time they need from the business can start to lose their sense of purpose.
 They aren’t the same people they were when they started their business, having lost the emotional connection to their purpose along the way.
 Remember, running a business is kind of like running a marathon.
 If you don’t stop part way through to drink some water or eat a protein bar, you’ll burn out or lose steam.
 A vacation offers you the opportunity to tap back into your purpose and even take it farther.
 Staying aligned with your “why” is the best way to build your business for long-term success.

 4. Gain clarity